Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Don’t lift anything heavier than 10 pounds.

-Avoid strenuous activities, such as mowing the lawn, vacuuming, or playing sports.
+Don't do strenuous activities, such as mowing the lawn, vacuuming, or playing sports.

 Limit your activity to regular short walks.
 Gradually increase your pace and distance as you feel able.